wasi-shah/Docker-AKS/AKS DevOps/CICD Overview/Readme.md

 > System and user-defined variables also get injected as environment variables for your platform.
 > When variables convert into environment variables, variable names become uppercase, and periods turn into underscores.
 >For example, the variable name any.variable becomes the variable name $ANY_VARIABLE.

+### Access variables through the environment
+Notice that variables are also made available to scripts through environment variables.
+The syntax for using these environment variables depends on the scripting language.

+The name is upper-cased, and the . is replaced with the _.
+This is automatically inserted into the process environment.
+Here are some examples:
+> [!note]
+> Batch script: %VARIABLE_NAME%

+> PowerShell script: $env:VARIABLE_NAME

+> Bash script: $VARIABLE_NAME

 ## List variables
 You can list all of the variables in your pipeline with the az pipelines variable list command.